-SUMMARY: Forty-four states permit the use of assisted outpatient treatment (AOT), also called outpatient commitment.
+SUMMARY: Forty-five states permit the use of assisted outpatient treatment (AOT), also called outpatient commitment.
 AOT is court-ordered treatment (including medication) for individuals who have a history of medication noncompliance, as a condition of their remaining in the community.
 Studies and data from states using AOT prove that it is effective in reducing the incidence and duration of hospitalization, homelessness, arrests and incarcerations, victimization, and violent episodes.
 AOT also increases treatment compliance and promotes long-term voluntary compliance, while reducing caregiver stress.
-The six states that do not have AOT are Connecticut, Maryland, Massachusetts, New Mexico, Nevada, and Tennessee.
+The five states that do not have AOT are Connecticut, Maryland, Massachusetts, New Mexico and Tennessee.

 * * *

 Assisted outpatient treatment (AOT) is court-ordered treatment (including medication) for individuals with severe mental illness who meet strict legal criteria, e.g., they have a history of medication noncompliance.
 Typically, violation of the court-ordered conditions can result in the individual being hospitalized for further treatment.